-CollegeAmerica Phoenix Campus is a two story structure with over 33,000 square feet of education space.
+College San Diego, San Diego main campus, is a two-story structure with over 33,000 square feet of education space.
 It is equipped with medical and computer labs, nine comfortable classrooms with audio and visual, a large auditorium along with a library and a two story student lounge.
 It has upto-date learning support equipment and high-speed internet throughout the campus.
 There is a large parking lot in the front of the building with handicapped accessibility.
 The campus is easily accessible off the Black Canyon Freeway and is located adjacent to the Metro Center Mall and close to local transit systems.
 CollegeAmerica is an approved training provider for the Arizona WIOA program as well as Arizona Private School Association (APSA).